 Then, suddenly, the band MU was no more.

-an unexpected turn.
-Jeff Cotton and Randy Wimer had both converted to
+Jeff Cotton and Randy Wimer had met and fallen in love

-Christianity, partly through the influence of their current girlfriends.
-They decided their religious beliefs were more important
+strong on the islands.
+Now converted they decided their religious beliefs were more important

 than the band and were now both determined to give up music and devote

-their lives to the Christian Ministry.
-Rock music wasn't to be part of
+their lives to Christ.
+Rock music and 'Maui Wowie' were no longer going to be part of

 their new life.